Bihar Public Service Commission: History

-The Mandate of Bihar Public Service Commission.
+The Mandate

 Article 320 and 321 of the Constitution of India prescribes the mandate of the State Public Service Commissions, which are:

 a)Recruitment by the conduct of Competitive Examinations/ through interviews to the services of the State Government.

 b)Advising the State Government on the suitability of officers on appointment on promotion as well as transfer from one service to the other.

 c)Advising the State Government on the matters related with recruitment to various services and posts, framing and amendment of Recruitment Rules.

-d)Advising the State Government in all disciplinary cases relating to different civil services.
+d)Advising the State Government in all disciplinary cases relating to different services.

 e)Advising the State Government in the matter of grant of extraordinary pension, reimbursement of legal expenses, etc.

 f)Advising the State Government on any matter referred to the Commission by the Governor of Bihar.